bulldozer2003/CsvImport/README.md

 Examples
 --------

-Eight examples of csv files are available in the csv_files folder.
+Ten examples of csv files are available in the csv_files folder.
 They use free images of [Wikipedia], so import speed depends on the connection:

 * `test.csv`: a basic list of three books with images of Wikipedia, with